 An investigation of the secondary spectrum of systems with glasses similar in dispersion shows that it is specified to fairly good accuracy by the following empirical dependence:

-is the secondary spectrum of the system, is the secondary spectrum of an equivalent system with a reflecting lens made from the meniscus material, is the difference between the relative partial dispersions of the glasses, and k is a coefficient, which depends on the design parameters of the system.
+where is the secondary spectrum of the system, is the secondary spectrum of an equivalent system with a reflecting lens made from the meniscus material, is the difference between the relative partial dispersions of the glasses, and k is a coefficient, which depends on the design parameters of the system.
 An equivalent system is understood to be one in which the focal distance of the primary mirror and the entire system as a whole, as well as all the lens thicknesses and air gaps, are identical.
 If spectral line e(546.07 nm) is taken as the peak of the curve of the secondary spectrum, the difference between the partial dispersions of the glasses can be expressed as

-is the current wavelength.
+where is the current wavelength.
 The single and double primes label the refractive indices of the meniscus and the reflecting lens, respectively.

 It should unavoidably be concluded from Eq.(2) and Fig.2 that reduction of the secondary spectrum within the entire working range of wavelengths calls for as smooth as possible a difference function of the relative partial dispersions of the glasses, which is proportional on the edges of the spectral range being compensated to the corresponding values of the secondary spectrum of the equivalent system.